Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

     sed -i  "s/<tenant ID>/$TENANTID/" svc-accounts.yaml
 ```

+### Pass environment parameters to the container

+> **Note**
+> OPENAI_API_KEY will be secured from KeyVault using the CSI Secret driver, so can be left empty in this configmap

-Update the env-configmap.yaml file with the correct environment variables
+Update the `env-configmap.yaml` file with the correct environment variables.

+NOTE: Replacing the values in `<...>`.
+These values can be taken from the deployments created in the previous steps, as seen in your Azure portal.

-Log into the AKS cluster
+### Log into the AKS cluster

 ```bash
 az aks get-credentials -g $RGNAME -n aks-embedhhdingsy